Kaloyan8/Parallax/README.md

 - **Perspective Engine**: Uses Steelmanning and Ideological Turing Tests to broaden viewpoints.
 - **Creative Bridge**: Uses First Principles and TRL assessments to ground engineering ideas in reality.

-## How to Run
-1. Open \src/index.html\ in your web browser.
-2. Select a mode from the top navigation.
-3. Interact with the chat to see the constraints in action.

 ## Architecture
 - **index.html**: Main UI.
 - **style.css**: "Cognitive Clarity" design system.